TheMarathon Clinic

 The work that makes the marathon

-Most plans ask you to pick a vague fitness level and then hand you paces based on it.
-The problem is obvious once you say it out loud: you're guessing, and the plan inherits your guess.
+Plans that ask you to pick a vague fitness level hand you paces based on it.
+The problem is obvious: you're guessing, and the plan inherits your guess.

-A better approach is to anchor your training paces on a recent, honest effort — a parkrun, a 10K, a half.
-From one real performance we can estimate the others with surprising accuracy, because endurance fades in a predictable way as distance grows.
+A better approach is to anchor your training paces on a recent, honest effort (a parkrun, a 10K, a half).
+From one real performance we can estimate the others accurately, because endurance fades in a predictable way as distance grows.

 That's why The Marathon Clinic asks for a recent run.
 It turns 'about this fast, maybe' into a set of paces you can actually trust: easy, long, marathon, threshold, intervals.
 Get the anchor right and the whole plan clicks into place.